flutter/website/src/docs/get-started/flutter-for/android-devs.md

 ## Views

-### What is the equivalent of a `View` in Flutter?
+### What is the equivalent of a View in Flutter?

 {{site.alert.secondary}}
   How is react-style, or _declarative_, programming different than the traditional imperative style?
-For a comparison, see [Introduction to declarative UI](/docs/get-started/flutter-for/declarative).
+  For a comparison, see [Introduction to declarative UI][].
 {{site.alert.end}}

 In Android, the `View` is the foundation of everything that shows up on the